mozilla/classify-client/README.md

 ### GeoIP Database

-A GeoIP database will be downloaded automatically during the build.
+A GeoIP database will need to be provided.
+By default it is expected to be found at `./GeoLite2-Country.mmdb`.

-> Note: It relies on `curl` and `tar` commands.
-See `build.rs` for insights about how to obtain
-> the file manually in case the `.mmdb` file does not show up in the current folder.

 ## Configuration